VersuchDrei/OStimNG/data/SKSE/Plugins/OStim/voice sets README.txt

 "eventActorReactions" (map<string, object>): a map of sounds and dialogues to play after events where this actor was the event actor (see reaction set)
 "eventTargetReactions" (map<string, object>): a map of sounds and dialogues to play after events where this actor was the event target (see reaction set)
 "eventPerformerReactions" (map<string, object>): a map of sounds and dialogues to play after events where this actor was the event reactions (see reaction set)
-"postSceneDialogue" (object): the topic info to play after the scene ended (see form)
+"postSceneDialogue" (object): the topic to play after the scene ended (see form)

 form:
 "mod" (string): the name of the mod this form is defined in, including the file extension